Abeona Therapeutics Announces Multiple Abstracts Accepted from its AAV Ophthalmology Program at the 26th Annual Meeting of the American Society of Gene & Cell Therapy (ASGCT)

-/EIN News/ -- CLEVELAND, April 10, 2023 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. (Nasdaq: ABEO) today announced the acceptance of three abstracts at the 26th Annual Meeting of the American Society of Gene & Cell Therapy (ASGCT) taking place from May 16-20, 2023 in Los Angeles, CA. Accepted abstracts include new data on three internally developed investigational preclinical gene therapy product candidates from its adeno-associated virus (AAV) ophthalmology program, including ABO-504 for Stargardt disease, ABO-503 for X-linked retinoschisis (XLRS) and ABO-505 for autosomal dominant optic atrophy (ADOA).
+CLEVELAND, April 10, 2023 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. ABEO today announced the acceptance of three abstracts at the 26th Annual Meeting of the American Society of Gene & Cell Therapy (ASGCT) taking place from May 16-20, 2023 in Los Angeles, CA. Accepted abstracts include new data on three internally developed investigational preclinical gene therapy product candidates from its adeno-associated virus (AAV) ophthalmology program, including ABO-504 for Stargardt disease, ABO-503 for X-linked retinoschisis (XLRS) and ABO-505 for autosomal dominant optic atrophy (ADOA).

 "At ASGCT, the data we present will highlight the potential of our proprietary AAV capsids and gene constructs to express recombinant protein in target eye tissues and rescue mutant phenotypes," said Brian Kevany, Ph.D., Chief Technical Officer and Head of Research at Abeona.
 "We have started to submit pre-IND meeting requests to the FDA for our gene therapy product candidates and anticipate meetings to take place in the second quarter of 2023.
 We are excited for the opportunity to share our new data with the scientific community at ASGCT."